Listen to the article:

 While that doom-and-gloom tone no doubt plays among folks out there who’ve never cruised and have been inundated with negative stories about the industry in recent weeks, it clings desperately to stereotypes.

 For example, the claim that “the elderly” are the industry’s main customers is flat-out false.

 Between 2016 and 2018, studies by the Cruise Lines International Association showed that the average age of a cruiser was around 47 years old.

 Call me crazy, but the only people I know who consider that “elderly” are 12-year-olds.

 In fact, it appears that many younger people believe so firmly that the industry will bounce back that they are putting their money where their mouth is.

-During an interview with CNBC earlier this month, TD Ameritrade’s chief market strategist JJ Kinahan said that his firm was seeing Millenial clients adding Royal Caribbean Cruises Limited (RCL) and Carnival Corp.
+During an interview with CNBC earlier this month, TD Ameritrade’s chief market strategist JJ Kinahan said that his firm was seeing Millennial clients adding Royal Caribbean Cruises Limited (RCL) and Carnival Corp.
 (CCL) to their portfolios.

 He said that in addition to seeing the stocks — which have taken a beating in recent weeks — as a potentially sound investment should the industry rebound, there’s another reason they might be buying.
 “They may be some of the first customers who are willing to jump back in to do cruises,” he said.

 This sentiment was backed up by Lindsey Bell, the chief investment strategist at Ally Invest.
 Saying he’d seen a similar pattern among young investors, he, added, “And they very well may be the first to get back on the boat.”

 During a recent chat with members of the media, Carnival Corporation CEO Arnold Donald acknowledged that there would be several issues to overcome, including the kind of negative publicity being aimed at the industry.